laurilehmijoki/s3_website/README.md

     cloudfront_distribution_id: your-dist-id

-Next time you run `s3_website`, it will invalidate the items on CloudFront and thus force the CDN system to reload the changes from your website S3 bucket.
+Next time you run `s3_website push`, it will invalidate the items on CloudFront and thus force the CDN system to reload the changes from your website S3 bucket.

 #### Specifying custom settings for your CloudFront distribution